RolandBurrows/sudokuru/README.md

 Scaling Solutions:
 - [X] 2x2 puzzles.
 - [X] ...
-- [X] 9x9 puzzles with box uniqueness.
+- [X] 9x9 puzzles.

 Stretch Goals:
-- [ ] Use mirror file with box map (A-I) characters to determine boxes.
+- [X] Use mirror file with box map (A-I) characters to determine boxes.
+- [ ] Add a variable for determining when the puzzle finder will time out (currently hardcoded to 60 seconds).
 - [ ] Ability to use photo of sudoku puzzle, and OCR loads the data for solving.
 - [ ] Smartphone app.